 As an option, and If you have limited time and the budget to do so – you may consider hiring a local lawn treatment company to set up quarterly service instead of doing it yourself.

-Most Service companies offer free estimates, so you can easily compare their prices to the costs (and personal time) required to DIY.
+Most service companies offer free estimates, so you can easily compare their prices to the costs (and personal time) required to do a DIY.

 Conclusion

-Keeping your lawn free of weeds will certainly require regular maintenance on your part, but the results are well worth it in the end.
-And now that you know how to get rid of weeds in the yard, you can go eliminate the weeds already established and take steps to prevent them from coming back again in the future.
+Keeping your lawn free of weeds will require regular maintenance, but the results are well worth it.
+Now that you know how to eliminate weeds in the yard, you can eliminate the already established weeds and take steps to prevent them from returning.

 In most cases, the best way to get rid of weeds in yard areas is to use chemical or granular treatments specially formulated for grass lawns.

-Remember the best way to keep weeds under control is by maintaining a lush, healthy grass lawn.
+Maintaining a lush, healthy grass lawn is the best way to control weeds.
 If you take good care of your yard, you’ll rarely need to address the issue of “how to kill weeds in your lawn” again.

 Thanks For Visiting, and Be Sure to Check out all Our Reviews @ BestHomeGear.Com